 Radiation Dose Units

-With radiation counting systems, radioactive transformation events can be measured in units of "disintegrations per minute" (dpm) and, because instruments are not 100% efficient, "counts per minute" (cpm).
-Background radiation levels are typically less than 10 μR per hour, but due to differences in detector size and efficiency, the cpm reading on fixed monitors and various handheld survey meters will vary considerably.
+With radiation counting systems, radioactive transformation events can be measured in units of "disintegrations per second" (dps) and, because instruments are not 100 percent efficient, "counts per second" (cps).